Zero modes and index theorems for non-Hermitian Dirac fermions: Aharonov-Casher index theorem

 for $\kappa=\pm$.
 It is worth noticing that the NH parameter ($\alpha$) scales out of the differential operators that act on the spinor $\ket{\Psi_0}_R$.
 As a result, $\alpha$ does not enter the explicit solutions for the zero-energy modes.
 The explicit solutions for the zero modes can now be found following the original work of Aharonov and Casher, which is worth discussing here for the sake of completeness.
 Notice that

 and therefore the zero modes are also eigenstates of the diagonal Pauli matrix $\sigma_3$, the generator of the unitary particle-hole symmetry, and explicitly it is given by

-where $\phi$ is the polar angle, $C$ is the normalization constant, about which in a moment, and $j$ is an integer required for the single-valued right wavefunctions.
-The spatial profile of the external magnetic field $B(\vec{r})$ is obtained from the Green's function associated with the Laplacian in two dimensions, leading to
+where $\phi$ is the polar angle, $C$ is the normalization constant, discussed in a moment, and $j$ is an integer required for the single-valued right wave functions.
+The scalar function $\chi(\vec{r})$ is obtained from the spatial profile of the external magnetic field $B(\vec{r})$ via the Green's function associated with the Laplacian in two dimensions as

 Therefore, in the $|\vec{r}| \to \infty$ limit